linode/docs/docs/guides/networking/ssh/advanced-ssh-tunneling/index.md

 - Encrypting traffic that uses unencrypted protocols, such as IRC, IMAP or VNC.

-- Encrypting all of your HTTP traffic, even though you are on a public network.
+- Encrypting all HTTP traffic, even when on a public network.

 - Accessing a MySQL server on an internal network, that only accepts logins from `localhost`